Utilities

 The following checks are performed:

-- Size consistency check: data size of all records should match the size of the SDS file.
+- Size consistency check: The data size of all records should match the size of the SDS file.

 Usage